pirasalbe/Ebooks_Request_Generator_bot/README.md

 It always add the _#storytel_ tag.
 If it is an audiobook, it also add the _#audiobook_ tag.

+### Extract message from Archive

+Given a Archive link of an ebook, it returns the request message.

+It always add the _#archive_ tag.

 # Known bugs

 - Cannot get language information from Scribd links